LIST-LUXEMBOURG/flexidisc/README.md

 We can also easily delete rows or reorder them.
-As in many libraries support of extensible records, the rows order is significant in `CleanRecord`.
+As in many libraries support of extensible records, the rows order is significant in `Flexidisc`.
 Although, in many situations, we don't want to consider this order.
 A workaround is to provide a way to easily reorder a record: